joestubbs/coe379L-sp25/docs/unit01/eda.rst

 This is exactly what we want for boolean column created from categorical data using One-Hot Encoding: the boolean columns will have no overlap.

+How should we define "similar" to treat the missing ``fuel_type`` values?
+There are many ways we could try to define it.
+In this case, we'll say that two cars are "similar" if they have the same values for some of the features.
+For example, we could say two cars are similar if they have the same model.

 **In-Class Exercise.** Let's fill in the missing values for ``fuel_type`` by setting a missing car's fuel_type to be the mode of car brand for all other cars.